No more Pacquiao-Mayweather?

 Boxing analysts are saying that with Pacquiao’s devastating knockout loss, the possible mega-buck bout between the Filipino ring icon and Mayweather may no longer push through.

-Mayweather, according to his manager Leonard Eberle, will be fighting twice in 2013 while Pacquiao eyes an April or May ring return.
+Mayweather, according to his manager Leonard Eberle, will fight twice in 2013, while Pacquiao eyes a ring return in April or May.

-Pacquiao’s trainer, Freddie Roach, however, wants his ward to fight by September in order not to endanger his health further.
+Pacquiao’s trainer, Freddie Roach, however, wants his ward to fight by September to avoid further endangering his health.

-“A possible rematch (with Marquez) or retirement but I’m not sure which way where we are going.
+“A possible rematch (with Marquez) or retirement, but I’m not sure which way we're going.
 Depends on how he (Pacquiao) feels and what he wants to do.
-If he decides to fight and go back to the gym if I see good signs we go on and continue.
-If I see bad signs, we won’t.
+If he decides to fight and go back to the gym, and if I see good signs, we will continue.
+If I see ominous signs, we won’t.

 Comments